-World of Color, the evening entertainment show in Disney California Adventure is possibly the best thing you could do at the Disneyland Resort after dark.
-Don't get me wrong.
-Disneyland has gorgeous fireworks.
-Here’s what you need to know about watching them.
-But you can see fireworks in a lot of places.
-The Main Street Electrical Parade will be worth your time during its limited run, but if I had only one day at the resort, I'd choose World of Color every time.
+World of Color, the evening entertainment show at Disney California Adventure is possibly the best thing you could do at the Disneyland Resort after dark.
+Disneyland has gorgeous fireworks but you can see fireworks in a lot of places.
+The Main Street Electrical Parade will be worth your time during its limited run, but if we had only one day at the resort, we'd choose World of Color every time.

 How to See World of Color

-- The Best Way: Having viewed World of Color twice from the general viewing area before trying this option, I recommend this as THE BEST way to see World of Color, with access to a far superior viewing area.
-Call 714-781-3463 for lunch or dinner reservations at the Wine Country Trattoria, Ariel's Grotto or Carthay Circle up to 60 days in advance.
-You'll eat in the restaurant and then get a pass to the best possible viewing area to watch World of Color from.
+- The best way: Call 714-781-3463 to make a lunch or dinner reservation at the Wine Country Trattoria or Carthay Circle up to 60 days in advance.
+You'll eat in the restaurant and also get a pass to the best possible viewing area to watch World of Color that evening.

-- Get a FASTPASS: They're available when California Adventure opens, at Grizzly River Run.
+- Get a FASTPASS: They're available when California Adventure opens, near Ariel's Undersea Adventure ride.
 It's a good idea to arrive before California Adventure opens and get in line, especially if you want tickets to the earliest show.
-But not before you grab your fastpasses to Radiator Springs Racers.
-Everyone in your party must be present when you go into the park because your tickets must be scanned at the entrance before a FASTPASS can be issued.
+But not before you grab a FASTPASS to Radiator Springs Racers.
+Everyone in your party must be present when you go into the park because your tickets must be scanned at the entrance before the FASTPASS can be issued.